 Crowne Plaza Royal Victoria Hotel (4Q)

 An elegant echo of Sheffield’s Victorian glory days, your hotel for this Stay and Discover experience is the Crowne Plaza Royal Victoria.
-It neighbours the meandering River Don and is a 15-minute stroll from the city centre, perfectly suited to exploring Sheffield during your free time.
+Situated in a peaceful location at the end of a private drive and just under a mile or about twenty minutes’ walk from the city centre, this 4-star hotel neighbours the meandering river Don and is perfect for exploring Sheffield during your free time.
 Being just seven miles from the Peak District, it is also wonderfully suited to visit the national park.
-Each of the hotel’s 105 en-suite bedrooms enjoy Wi-Fi, and complimentary tea & coffee making facilities.
-If you are feeling particularly active during your stay, consider making use of the hotel’s gym, or simply relax in the bar and reflect on your trip so far.